 Whether or not the deceased had a will, you must also deliver notice to:

-anyone who’s served a citation to you in relation to the deceased (such as a citation requiring you to apply for probate in form P32),
+anyone who’s served a citation to you in relation to the deceased (such as a citation requiring you to apply for probate),

 if the deceased was a Nisga'a citizen, the Nisga'a Lisims government,

-You can download the P1 form from the BC government website.
-You must deliver the P1 notice at least 21 days before submitting the application to court.
+You must deliver the P1 notice at least 21 days before submitting the grant application to court.
 This gives people the chance to dispute your application.

-You must file paperwork with a probate registry.
-Find a Supreme Court registry close to you.
+You need to prepare several documents.
 A typical administration application will include these documents:

-A submission for estate grant in form P2.
+Submission for estate grant, in court form P2.
 This form gives details about your application for administration.

-An affidavit of the applicant.
+Affidavit of the applicant, in court form P3 , P4, or P5.
 This form identifies you and your relationship to the deceased.
 If there’s a will, use form P3 or P4.
 If there’s no will, use form P5.
 If you’re using form P5, you must swear that you made a diligent search for the will.
 The law requires you to search in all places that could reasonably be considered a place where a testamentary document may be found.

 If there is one, the originally signed version of the will, or if the original does not exist, a copy of the will.
 You’ll also need to file evidence that supports that it’s a copy of the valid will.
 The court may or may not accept the copy.

 Additional documents may be required.
-Examples include forms to deal with issues relating to the will, dispensing with notice, an executor renouncing their executorship, and other unusual applications.
+Examples include forms to deal with issues relating to the will (if there was one), dispensing with notice, or an executor renouncing their executorship.